jacksund/simmate/docs/home.md

 ## Before you begin

 This website is your go-to resource for all our tutorials and guides.
-You might want to explore:
+You might also want to explore:

 - Our main website at [simmate.org](https://simmate.org/)
 - Our source code at [github.com/jacksund/simmate](https://github.com/jacksund/simmate)